Genius Toothpaste Hacks You’ll Wish You Knew Sooner

 They make commercial cleaners with a very fine abrasive designed to shine up chrome, but if you don’t have any handy, the fine abrasive in non-gel toothpaste works just as well.
 Just smear on the toothpaste and polish with a soft, dry cloth.

 Find out how to clean absolutely everything in your kitchen, according to The Marilyn Denis Show‘s Charles the Butler.

 Non-gel toothpaste makes quick work of a scummy bathroom sink.
 The tube’s sitting right there, so just squirt some in, scrub with a sponge, and rinse it out.
 Bonus: The toothpaste will help neutralize any odours emanating from the drain trap.

 Remove crayon from walls

 Did crayon-toting kids get creative on your wall?
 Roll up your sleeves and grab a tube of non-gel toothpaste and a rag or—better yet—a scrub brush.
 Squirt the toothpaste on the wall and start scrubbing.
 The fine abrasive in the toothpaste will rub away the crayon every time.
-Rinse the wall with water.
+Wipe down the wall a damp cloth.